scoopex/http_extend/README.md

 This tool can be utilized to gather behavioral measurement data or configuration data of webservers/appplication servers.
 It can be used as an external check for the zabbix monitoring system.
+This tool is written in c, therefore it creates very minimal overhead when Zabbix calls this tool as "External check".

 Zabbix is already capable to monitor via the http protocol - the reasons for using this tool are:
  * Zabbix web scenarios cannot be executed on proxies